Wevah/sndctl/README.md

 (See the man page/help for more options.)

-I originally wrote this to easily correct the output balance after rebooting from Boot Camp:
+I originally wrote this to easily correct the output balance after rebooting:

 <pre class="shell">$ sndctl -b c</pre>